-The Bradenton DUI attorneys at Fowler Law Group are committed to aggressively defending DUI cases.
-When we take your case, our firm will thoroughly review the evidence and work vigorously to protect your legal rights and driving privileges.
+The Bradenton DUI defense attorneys at Fowler Law Group are committed to aggressively defending DUI cases.
+When we take your case, we will thoroughly review the evidence and work vigorously to protect your legal rights and driving privileges.

-If you have been arrested for a DUI, you will need to take action quickly and contact our Manatee County DUI lawyers right away.
+If you have been arrested for a DUI, you will need to take action quickly and contact our lawyers right away.
 Under Florida law, you have the option to challenge your license suspension by requesting an administrative review hearing.
 Alternatively, you may choose to waive your right to the review hearing but request the immediate issuance of a Business Purpose Only (BPO) license.
-If you are issued a BPO license you will only be permitted to drive in order to maintain your livelihood (this would include driving for work, educational, church or medical reasons).
+If you are issued a BPO license, you will only be permitted to drive in order to maintain your livelihood (this would include driving for work, educational, church, or medical reasons).

 In the event that you have been convicted of a previous DUI or have had an earlier DUI license suspension, you will not be eligible for the “fast track” to a BPO license.
 You will need to challenge your license suspension to the Bureau of Administrative Reviews.
 Our Bradenton DUI attorneys can provide you with more information and assist you with this process.

 Regardless of which option you choose, you only have 10 days from the date of your arrest to take action.
 There are certain procedures that need to be followed no matter which option you decide is best for you.

 Our Bradenton DUI Attorneys Are Skilled at Refusal Cases